The Muddy insider guide to Windsor

 Thanks to a stream of Royal weddings, babies and family tensions, the spotlight's fixed on Windsor right now.
 Ditch the guide book, here's where to hang out during your visit.

 For grown up chefy food, head out of town.
-Chef Adam Handlings brand new destination eaterie, Loch & Tyne is in Old Windsor and Muddy favourite gastropub The Greene Oak, owned by The Ivy Covent Garden alumni, is in Oakley Green.
+Chef Adam Handlings’ destination eaterie, Loch & Tyne is in Old Windsor and Muddy favourite gastropub The Greene Oak, owned by The Ivy Covent Garden alumni, is in Oakley Green.

 After a sexy lockdown refurbishment, Windsor’s grand riverside The Oakley Court has become a destination for design addicts and luxury loafers.
 This Gothic beauty has been draped in coolness thanks to style queen and creative genius Alex Eagle – part designer, part shop keeper, part curator.
 For extra kudos, it’s the also the location of Soho House’s summer private members’ pop up.
 Swoon!

-If you want to make the most of the town and country feels of Windsor.
-The Winning Post Windsor is a pub with rooms just a few miles out of town.
+Make the most of the town and country feels of Windsor at The Winning Post Windsor.
+It’s a pub with rooms just a few miles out of town.
 Think Four Weddings cosy and a lovely spot to eat, drink and celebrity spot.
-A few drinks by the open fire and a boutique room to rest your weary head, it’s the perfect bolthole.
+A few drinks by the open fire and a boutique room to rest your weary head.
+It’s the perfect bolthole.

-A little further afield you cannot beat the scandalous glamour of Cliveden House Hotel and Muddy Award-winning boutique stay Bray Cottages offer boltholes that give you the space of your own cottage with the luxuries of a hotel.
+A little further afield in one direction there’s five star fabulousness at Fairmont Windsor Park (sister of thr Savoy no less) and in the other the scandalous glamour of Cliveden House.
+In the foodie village of Bray, rest your weary head at Muddy Award-winning boutique stay Bray Cottages, offering the space of your own cottage with the luxuries of a hotel.
+Or there’s Plum Cottages for grown-up boutique vibes.
 If it’s a central spot of nothing, the Sir Christopher Wren Hotel & Spa, on the approach to the Eton Footbridge is in a cracking Georgian building and oozes luxury.
 Plus there’s a spa.
 Nuff said.

 You can’t leave Windsor without following in the footsteps of kings and queens down The Long Walk.
 It’s 2.64miles, a 2-3 hour round trip and takes you up to the copper statue of mad King George III.
 No bikes, no cars (unless you’re the crown wearing VIP) just you, Windsor Great Park and lots of roaming deer.
 It’s the perfect spot to clear a fuzzy head.
 If you’re after something more organised, there are lots of walking tours to choose from, but the ghost tour (Windsor Walks) with its tales of royals, rogues, mistresses and murderers is always fun.